Quantum Coherence and Giant Enhancement of Positron Channeling Radiation: Spectral intensity and enhancement

 Figure~\ref{fig:spec} shows the first-harmonic line shapes at all four energies of the Avakyan experiment.
-The coherent model (solid red) exceeds the incoherent model (dashed blue) by the factor $\mathcal{G}$ while reproducing the experimental peak positions.
+The coherent model (red solid) exceeds the incoherent model (blue dashed) by the factor $\mathcal{G}$ while reproducing experimental peak positions to within 15\%.